Deonte Harris Player Prop Bets for NFL Week 9 | New Orleans vs. Atlanta 11/7/2021

 Matchup vs. Atlanta

-- Harris has averaged 0.5 receiving yards per game over his four career matchups against the Falcons, 0.5 more than his over/under in Sunday's game.
+- In his four matchups against the Falcons, Harris' 0.5 receiving yards average is 36.0 less than his over/under for Sunday's game (36.5).

 - Harris has not caught a touchdown pass against the Falcons.

-- The 244.0 passing yards the Falcons yield per game makes them the NFL's 11th-ranked pass defense this season.
+- The Falcons have the NFL's 11th-ranked pass defense this season, yielding 244.0 yards per game through the air.

 - The Falcons have given up 15 passing TDs this season (2.1 per game), ranking them 22nd among NFL defenses.